Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Running the Mutation Verifier

 You will need to update your `certora-cli-alpha-master` installation using `pip` to get the relevant dependencies.
-Then you can run Gambit like so:
+Then you can run Gambit from the command line:

 ```
 mutationTest path/to/config/file/Example.conf